 When you see bullish option flow like this, you should pull up a chart and find the news catalyst to find out what is going on.

 Here is what the Rapid Fire options alert looks like:

-This shows an urgency that someone wants to pile into this position fast!
-When it comes in this quickly, we want to pull up a chart and check the news because something big could be going on.
+With options flow this quickly, we want to pull up a chart and check the news because something big could be going on.